-The United States of America has always had an obsession with guns.
+The United States of America has had an obsession with guns for almost the entirety of US history.
 Images of patriots firing muskets at Redcoats, cowboys heading out on posses, hunters chasing down buffalo and Special Forces triumphing over extremists are common components of the collective American psyche.

 This sets America apart from many other nations.
 Most Western countries strictly limit gun ownership, and having a gun is not nearly as culturally important for other nations.
 Why is this?

 Well, there are lots of different reasons, but really, the main difference comes from the role guns have played in the development of the country.
 Whereas in other parts of the world a gun may represent a mere necessity for survival or even a tool of tyranny and oppression, guns in the U.S. are closely tied to ideals of freedom, democracy and individual liberties.
 Whether this has occurred out of mere coincidence or as a part of a grander strategy to secure guns into the American conscious is yet to be seen.
 But the reality is that firearms are a big part of American culture.
 Let’s take a look at why.

 The Second Amendment

 Any discussion about guns in America, at least nowadays, has at least something to do with the Second Amendment to the Constitution.
 Most commonly referred to as the Right to Bear Arms, the language surrounding this particular item on the Bill of Rights is a bit more ambiguous.
 The official, original wording is: